yabinmeng/pulsar-rt-ml-processing/cep/java/flink-pulsar/README.md

                     "(Pulsar) E-Shop Process Time Window with BoundedOutOfOrderness Watermark Strategy");
 ```

-* For "event time" based windowing, the wartermark stamp is based on incoming event's own timestamp
+* For "event time" based windowing, the watermark stamp is based on incoming event's own timestamp

 ```
 eShopPulsarDsInputSource,